-A listed entity should ensure that its board receives copies of all material market announcements promptly after they have been made.
+An entity should ensure that its board receives copies of all material market announcements promptly after they have been made.

-Pursuant to the Market Disclosure and Communications Framework (clause 8), the Group Company Secretary is required to, and does, promptly provide the Board and selected Group Executives with a copy of all market announcements after they have been released to the ASX and the JSE.
+Pursuant to the Market Disclosure and Communications Framework (clause 8), the Group Company Secretary is required to, and does, promptly provide the Board and selected senior management with a copy of all market announcements after they have been released.

-A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on the ASX Market Announcements Platform ahead of the presentation.
+An entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on its website ahead of the presentation.

-Pursuant to the Market Disclosure and Communications Framework (clause 9), DRA releases presentation materials to the ASX before a presentation is given to Shareholders, investors, market analysts or other financial market participants, unless the presentation materials have previously been released to the market.
+Pursuant to the Market Disclosure and Communications Framework (clause 9), DRA releases presentation materials on its website before a presentation is given to Shareholders, investors, market analysts or other financial market participants, unless the presentation materials have previously been released to the market.